-Having to deal with the aftermath of a disaster that has directly affected your house can be stressful and often, traumatic.
-Paul Davis offers the following information and tips that should help provide a smoother recovery process.
+Dealing with the aftermath of any disaster that has directly affected your home can be a traumatic situation filled with uncertainty and stress.
+Paul Davis offers the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (505) 471-1357

-- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.
+- Obviously, it is extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to let them know you are safe.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any and all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: Water events can present several potential safety hazards to residents.
-The potential for electric shock and slips and falls are very real.
+- Be Safe: A water event can present several potential safety hazards to residents.
+The potential for slips, falls and electric shock are very real.
 Keep in mind, items soaked with water can be very heavy.
-Only handle tasks that can be done so safely.
+Only perform tasks that can be done safely.

-- Electrical: Turn off the power to affected rooms of the home.
-Don’t operate the TV or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Turn off the power to affected rooms of the house.
+Do not operate the television or other electrical appliances while you are standing on wet floors or carpets.

 - Furniture: Move lighter pieces away from the carpeting.
 Place plastic bags or plastic wrap beneath the legs of larger furniture.
-Wipe any residual water off of the furniture.
+Wipe any extra water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some suggestions to help handle with the damage:
+You have suffered a fire loss.
+While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene completely safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to diffuse the fire, and cuts and scrapes from exposed, sharp edges are very real.
+The potential for slips and falls from water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
 Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to additional damage.
+- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can lead to extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

 - Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

-- Food Items: Don’t consume food exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Never consume food items exposed to smoke or canned goods that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transport any pets to a safe environment until your home has been cleaned and restored.
+- Pets: Relocate any pets to a clean environment until your house has been fully cleaned and restored.